Juice Boy Videos

 Some positive news, augmented by of all things a visit to the cemeteries of Zolotnyky and Burkaniv — which you can also view in our videos: The Old Country – Galicia and The Old Country – Echoes In Time, buried in those consecrated grounds or interspersed among overgrown unmarked graves and both abandoned or brand new monuments, there does exist ample evidence of a history of the lives of simple farmers; men, women, and children; Babiys, Chudas, Lemiszkas, and Palychatas.
 They’re there, The Salt of The Earth.

 There is a lot to see here, so be sure you’ve stocked up on plenty of popcorn and your favorite beverages (although I recommend espresso or chai tea latte and chocolate bon bons).
-But if you’re really hungry for more, come join Diana and I in Lviv in Summer 2020.
+But if you’re really hungry for more, come join Diana and I in Lviv in Summer 2021 – thanks to COVID.
 There’ll also be plenty of borsch soups and varenyky (pirogies) to go around.

 Plus thanks to Diana, you won’t want to miss the photo galleries of our excursions to Chernivtsi in Bukovina; the Kamianets-Podilskyi and Khotin Castles in Podolia; and the Olesko and Pidhirtsi Castles in Lviv Oblast.
 You’ll get to see how the 1% lived in the 14th through 19th centuries.